 Prof. Dr. Anna Dalla Marta

-She is Research fellow at Department of Agrifood Production and Environmental Sciences at University of Florence (DISPAA-UNIFI), Italy.
+She is senior researcher at Department of Agrifood Production and Environmental Sciences at University of Florence (DISPAA-UNIFI), Italy.
 Anna Dalla Marta holds a PhD in Soil Science and Climatology; she works mainly on agrometeorology applications for a sustainable crop and land management through the use of simulation models and the analysis of the relations between climate, crop responses and quality of production.
-Her research focus is on Agricultural meteorology and climatology: modelling of the relations between meteorological variables and crop growth, development, production and quality.
-Agrometeorological modelling for crop protection related to leaf wetness duration in horizontal and vertical canopies.
+Her research focus is on agronomy and soil management, agricultural meteorology and climatology: modelling of the relations between meteorological variables and crop growth, development, production and quality.
 She is member of the Italian Society of Agronomy and field editor of the Italian Journal of Agrometeorology.
-She has 28 papers in international peer-reviewed journals and 18 reports at the international conferences, 204 SCI citations, h-index 8 (source: Scopus); Participant on 15 national and 5 international research projects.
+She has 28 papers in international peer-reviewed journals and 18 reports at the international conferences, 386 SCI citations, h-index 12 (source: Scopus); Participant on 23 national and 10 international research projects.
 She participated in two COST Action 734 “Impact of Climate Change and Variability on Agriculture” as expert and COST Action ES1106 “Assessment of EUROpean AGRIculture WATer use and trade under climate change” (EURO AGRIWAT) as chair.

 Dr. Marco Napoli

 Dr. Ada Baldi